Is it possible to start a money-making blog with zero experience and a small budget?

-5. Much faster to get than Google traffic.
-Hands down the best traffic you can get is Google traffic.
+Hands down, the best traffic you can get is Google traffic.
 But it can take up to 1 year to start seeing search traffic.
 And that’s only if you’ve done SEO right.
-With Pinterest a new blog can start seeing traffic on day 1.
+With Pinterest, a new blog can start seeing traffic on day 1.

-Step 7: Get Google Traffic
+Step 7: Get Google search traffic

-I mentioned earlier that it might take a new blogger up to a year to start getting a steady flow of traffic from Google.
+I mentioned earlier that it might take a new blogger up to a year to get a steady flow of traffic from Google.
 But this is only true if you’ve done the right SEO on your blog.

 Here are some strategies for having a blog that’s optimized for Google search.

-Step 8: start to monetize your blog
+Step 8: Start to monetize your blog

-This article is all about how to create a money making blog – and we’ve yet to talk about how to monetize it!
+This article is all about creating a money-making blog – and we’ve yet to talk about how to monetize it!
 This is by design.

 Once you have traffic – now is the time to try some monetization experiments.